Objectivity of classical quantum stochastic processes: Introduction

-Therefore, in the special event when $\{P_n\}_{n=1}^\infty$ is consistent, it follows that the sequence of results witnessed by the classical observer can be modeled with a stochastic process, i.e., an observer performing the sequential quantum measurement of the observable represented by Hermitian operator $\hat F$ cannot distinguish their results from the sequential sampling of trajectory $f(t)$ that realizes the stochastic process $F(t)$.
-Given that, one is compelled to pose the following question: can this trajectory picture be applied in contexts other than measurements performed by the classical observer?
-Can those trajectories be considered as \textit{objective} entities?
-Of course, satisfactory answers to this kind of questions are not easy to formulate.
-In quantum mechanics the classical observer is placed in a special role that is remote from the rest of the quantum world.
-This is because in the standard formulation the measurement process is exempted from the ordinary dynamical laws of quantum systems.
-Consequently, it is almost always correct to assume that the way the observer perceives the measured system is a product of the measurement itself, and thus is inherently subjective.
-In that case, to even contemplate whether a given picture seen by the classical observer could be more than just subjective, it is necessary to compare their perceptions with the perceptions of \textit{non-classical observes} residing outside the measurement context.
-This, of course, poses significant conceptual challenge: to make such a comparison meaningful, first one has to quantify the perceptions of non-classical observer, and then find a way to somehow place the measurement and non-measurement contexts on equal footing.
-In the case study presented here, these abstract considerations are made more concrete, and thus, the problem itself becomes more approachable.
-The question of objectivity we are pursuing here can be phrased in the following way:\out{ To put it differently,} if the classical observer perceives the observable \out{$\hat F$}$F$ as a stochastic process, can we say that also a non-classical observer---i.e., a quantum system coupled to this observable---evolves as if the operator representing the observable was replaced with an external field represented by the process $F(t)$?
-If this question is answered in affirmative, then one is allowed to say that the quantum measurement of the observable \out{$\hat F$}$F$ achieves the classical ideal where it becomes possible to observe the `actual, objective state (the trajectory) of a physical quantity'.
-This is because, if there is a symmetry between classical and non-classical perceptions, then the same fundamental description of the measurement result (the family $\{P_n\}_{n=1}^\infty$) also describes the evolution of other quantum systems coupled to $F$.
-Here, we define the conditions the dynamics of the observable has to satisfy to achieve this objectivity of its trajectory picture and we discuss the physical implications it brings about.
-These conditions turn out to be formally equivalent with the decoherent histories criterion of the consistent histories framework~\cite{Griffiths_JSP84,Gell-Mann_PRD93,Strasberg_SciPost23,Strasberg_arXiv23_2}.
-However, the fact that they guarantee the above-defined objectivity of the trajectory picture has apparently gone unnoticed until now.
+In the case study presented here, these abstract considerations are made more concrete, making the problem itself more approachable.
+The question of objectivity we pursue can be phrased as follows: if the classical observer perceives the observable $F$ as a stochastic process, can we say that also a non-classical observer---i.e., a quantum system coupled to this observable---also evolves as if the operator representing the observable were replaced with an external field represented by the process $F(t)$?
+If answer is affirmative, then we can say that the quantum measurement of the observable $F$ achieves the classical ideal where it becomes possible to observe the ``actual, objective state (the trajectory) of a physical quantity''.
+This is because, if there is a symmetry between classical and non-classical perceptions, the same fundamental description of the measurement result (the family $\{P_n\}_{n=1}^\infty$) also describes the evolution of other quantum systems coupled to $F$.